kinecosystem/kin-app-server/README.md

 ## Contributions
 we welcome contributions in the form of pull requests.
-At the moment there's very little code - but at some point we'll have more and your input would be welcome.

 ## StyleSheet
 We intend to loosly follow pep8 and suggest you do too.
 We do not intend to obey the limit on line length.